 Older adults are at greater risk for dehydration than younger adults.
-There are a lot of reasons for this, including decreased lean body mass, decreased thirst sensation, difficulty getting around, memory problems, use of many medications, and certain medical conditions.
-Dehydration is a leading cause of hospitalization in older adults, and can also lead to death if not treated properly.
+Reasons include, decreased lean body mass, decreased thirst sensation, difficulty getting around, memory problems, use of medications, and certain medical conditions.
+Dehydration is a leading cause of hospitalization in older adults and can lead to death if not treated properly.

 What are the warning signs?